o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/load-screens.md

 ---
-linkTitle: Creating load screens
+linkTitle: Creating Load Screens
 description: ' Create game and level loading screens with Open 3D Engine''s UI Editor, and then add the canvas file paths to settings in the game.cfg and level.cfg files. '
 title: Creating Game and Level Load Screens
-weight: 650
+weight: 300
 ---

 You can create a game or level loading screen with the **UI Editor**.
 The game loading screen is displayed while the game loads.
 The level loading screen is displayed while a level loads.
 You can create and define a loading screen for each level.